Beef and Red Pepper Empanadas

 - Heat the olive oil and butter in the same skillet.
 Sauté the onions over low heat until they are softened (about 7 minutes).

-- Add the red bell pepper to the onions and cook 3-4 minutes, until softened.
+- Add the red bell pepper to the onions and cook for 3-4 minutes, until softened.

-- Add the garlic and cook 1 minute more.
+- Add the garlic and cook for 1 additional minute.
 Remove from pan and add to mixing bowl and cool.

 - Add the chopped herbs and raisins.
 Mix well.

-- Add crumbled goat cheese to the bowl.
-Mix to incorporate cheese thoroughly.
+- Add crumbled goat cheese to the bowl and gently stir to combine.

 - Place the thawed empanada discos on a clean cutting board.

-- Spoon 1 tablespoon of stuffing onto the center of each empanada disc.
+- Spoon about 1 tablespoon of filling into the center of each empanada disc, being careful not to overfill.

 - Crack the 3rd egg into a ramekin, add 1 tablespoon water and beat to incorporate.